gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/Fix-for-empty-JSON-files-gij-cloud.md

 2. Connect and setup the affected integration again.
 If the integration is large, do note that the indexing of all repositories may take some time, even several hours.

-3. After performing the above steps, notify the GIJ support team that data restoration is not required for the install.
-Otherwise, data duplication will occur if we restore the on from our side.
+3. After performing the above steps, notify the [GIJ support team](/git-integration-for-jira-cloud/gij-cloud-contact-support/) that data restoration is not required for the install.
+Otherwise, data duplication will occur if we restore the data on our side.

 <div class="bbb-callout bbb--info">
     <div class="irow">